 It may be a curious question to a long stemming practice, in which elected Justice of the Peace(s) (JP) have issued warrants of arrests for all levels of offenses, but there have been some interesting developments in Texas Statue which may not of been reviewed.
+The long-standing practice of Texas Justices of the Peace issuing arrest warrants raises an important procedural question: does magistrate authority automatically extend to offenses outside the court’s ordinary criminal jurisdiction?

 You ask any JP and he/she will reference you to Article 15 of the Code of Criminal Procedures.
 So, we looked and we noticed Article 15.03: